equinor/radix-public-site/public-site/docs/features/index.md

 ## Component and/or Environment stop/start/restart

-Stop, Start and Restart of a running component or all components in an environment can be done in the Web console.
+Stop, Scale, Reset and Restart of a running component or all components in an environment can be done in the Web console.

 [Guide](/guides/component-start-stop-restart/)